unstoppabledomains/dev-docs/manage-domains/guides/mint-subdomains-using-contracts.md

 ---
-title: Mint Subdomains Using Smart Contracts | UD Developer Portal
+title: Mint Subdomains Using Smart Contracts Guide | UD Developer Portal
 description: This guide covers how to mint UD subdomains using the Polygonscan user interface to write and execute proxy contracts.
 redirectFrom:
   - /manage-domains/mint-subdomains-using-contracts/
 ---

-# Mint Subdomains Using Smart Contracts
+# Mint Subdomains Using Smart Contracts Guide

 This guide covers how to mint UD subdomains using proxy contracts.
 This process requires using the Polygonscan user interface to write and execute proxy contracts.